 - Toasted sesame seeds will last 1-3 years as long as they are kept somewhere cool or dry.

 - Sesame seeds go rancid more quickly in hot or humid climates, so people in those climates may want to refrigerate or freeze them.

 - Store your sesame seeds in an airtight container.

 - Check the smell of sesame seeds to see if they are beginning to go rancid.

-Sesame seeds are very good for you and delicious sweet or savory, especially if they are toasted.
+Sesame seeds are very good for you and deliciously sweet or savory, especially if they are toasted.
 You can toast your own sesame seeds if you buy them raw.
 Store them somewhere cool and dry, and check them for rancidity before eating.